Composing Policy Gradients and Prompt Optimization for Language Model Programs: Related work

+\textbf{Prompt optimization.} Much recent work adapts prompts to fit data and tasks, i.e., optimizes the prompts used to invoke an LM rather than its weights.
+Broadly, approaches include (i) \emph{instruction generation}, in which LMs synthesize candidate instruction templates~\citep{yang2024large, zhou2023large, pryzant-etal-2023-automatic, fernando2024promptbreeder}; (ii) \emph{gradient-based} methods that optimize discrete text via differentiation (e.g., soft/continuous prompts) and then project back to tokens~\citep{shin-etal-2020-autoprompt, wen2023hard}; and (iii) \emph{RL-based} editors that treat prompt edits as actions and optimize them against trajectory-level rewards~\citep{deng-etal-2022-rlprompt, zhang2023tempera, hao2023optimizing}, among many others.

-\paragraph{Weight optimization} Proximal Policy Optimization (PPO) has been widely used for post-training language models with reinforcement learning, particularly when aligning language models with human preferences or feedback \citep{schulman2017proximal, ouyang2022training}.
-Recently, Direct Preference Optimization (DPO) algorithms emerged as a simpler alternative that avoids explicit reward modeling and instead learns from contrastive preference pairs \citep{rafailov2023direct}.
+\textbf{Weight optimization.} Proximal Policy Optimization (PPO) has been widely used for post-training language models with reinforcement learning, particularly when aligning language models with human preferences or feedback \citep{schulman2017proximal, ouyang2022training}.
+In the context of Reinforcement Learning from Human Feedback (RLHF), PPO uses an actor-critic approach where a reward model is trained to approximate human preferences and a policy model is optimized based on predicted rewards from the reward model.
+However, PPO is computationally intensive, as it requires training and running both the policy model and the reward model during optimization.

+Recently, Direct Preference Optimization (DPO) algorithms have emerged as a simpler alternative that avoids explicit reward modeling and instead learns from contrastive preference pairs \citep{rafailov2023direct}.
 Similarly, Group Relative Policy Optimization (GRPO) offers an efficient alternative to PPO by avoiding the need for a value model and instead relying on estimated advantages through relative rewards within a group of rollouts \citep{shao2024deepseekmathpushinglimitsmathematical}.

-\paragraph{Optimization of LM Programs' Prompts \& Weights} Existing work has explored optimizing LM programs with prompt optimizers, including those that focus primarily on rejection sampling \citep{khattab2024dspy} and others that extend this to use Bayesian optimization for selecting the instruction-demonstration candidates that are most promising \citep{opsahl-ong-etal-2024-optimizing}.
+\textbf{Optimization of LM programs' prompts and weights.} Existing work has explored optimizing LM programs with prompt optimizers, including those that focus primarily on rejection sampling \citep{khattab2024dspy} and others that extend this to use Bayesian optimization for selecting the instruction-demonstration candidates that are most promising \citep{opsahl-ong-etal-2024-optimizing}.
 Additional work \citep{soylu-etal-2024-fine} has explored combining weight optimizers with prompt optimizers for additional benefit, but in the context of offline RL.
 However, adapting some techniques to LM Programs requires making a number of decisions (\autoref{sec:preliminaries}) and presents substantial implementation challenges.
-The present work describes how we generalize GRPO to LM programs composed of multiple modules.
+The present work describes how we generalize online RL via GRPO to LM programs composed of multiple modules.